Source: http://www.onelastcontinue.com/10553/producers-hiromichi-tanaka-and-sage-sundi-talk-final-fantasy-xiv/

 lack of an inbuilt internet browser.
 Thanks to the current

-generation’s technological advances, however
+generation’s technological advances, however, the

 PlayStation 3 version will now make use of the platform’s internal